Music of The Lord of the Rings: The Rings of Power: Background

-Original score
+Production

 Composition

-A long-time fan of Tolkien's writings and Jackson's films, McCreary was first approached about working on the series by executive producer Lindsey Weber, who he worked with on the films 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018), in 2019.
-He was not hired until mid-2021 after the COVID-19 pandemic impacted the first season's production and delayed the executive producers' decision on who the composer would be.
-This meant McCreary had less time than he would have liked to compose the season's score.

 Despite not being able to quote any of Shore's material from the films, McCreary wanted to stay true to Shore's approach by preserving the core sounds and styles of music for each culture that Shore had developed.
 In this way, he hoped to create a "continuity of concept" between Shore's music and his own, with his new themes being added to the "pantheon of memorable melodies" that Shore had written.
-McCreary said his music for these societies at their peak would naturally progress into Shore's music for the Third Age of Middle-earth, which he called wistful and melancholy.
 When starting work on the series, McCreary met Shore and they discussed their approaches to writing music.
-McCreary felt there was an expectation, based on Shore's scores, that the music in the series be a character in and of itself and he wanted to match that by writing music that was less in the background than other modern scores are.
+McCreary felt there was an expectation, based on Shore's scores, that the music in the series be a "character in and of itself" and he wanted to match that by writing music that was less in the background than other modern scores are.

-McCreary prefers to see completed footage from a project before composing music for it, but for The Rings of Power he had to begin work based only on the scripts for the first season, conversations with the showrunners, and seeing a rough version of the first two episodes.
-He felt this worked for the series because, as a fan, he was able to compose themes based on his personal expectations.
+McCreary preferred to see completed footage from a project before composing music for it, but for The Rings of Power he had to begin work based only on the scripts for the first season, conversations with the showrunners, and seeing a rough version of the first two episodes.
+He felt this worked for the series because, as a Tolkien fan, he could compose themes based on his personal expectations.
 This meant he was also able to compose themes that would work across the whole series, rather than just the first season, because he already knew the major character arcs.
-McCreary typically composes three or four themes or leitmotifs for a project, but needed more than 15 for The Rings of Power.
+McCreary typically composes three or four themes or leitmotifs for a project, but needed more than fifteen for the first season.
 He began working on the music in July 2021, starting with "an absolutely brutal six weeks" just composing the themes.
 He compared this to writing a symphony.
 McCreary next applied his themes to several key scenes from the first two episodes.
-He presented these to the showrunners and other executive producers before they heard the individual themes because he wanted their first experience of the music to be in context.
+He presented these to the showrunners and other executive producers before they heard the individual themes, because he wanted their first experience of the music to be in context.